Painting Pixels: Lambert Shading from Scratch

 Move the sliders here to see exactly what each parameter does to the shading on a real rectangle, and hover over any pixel to inspect its surface normal, dot product, and final RGB value:

 The dot product gives raw illumination. max(0, ...) clamps surfaces facing away from the light to zero.
-The base color comes from the file’s category (documents, images, video), and shaded(by:) scales its brightness.
+An ambient floor keeps even fully shadowed pixels from going pure black, so there is always enough contrast to read the shape.
+The base color comes from the file’s category (documents, images, video), and shaded(by:) adjusts its brightness.

 One to two million pixel evaluations, each involving a square root and a dot product.
 Run that on the main thread and the entire UI freezes: no scrolling, no clicking, no response at all until every pixel is done.

 The shading pipeline runs entirely on a background task.
-After the treemap layout computes the rectangles, a background task iterates over them, generates the CGImage for each, and caches the result.
-When the Canvas draws, it reads the cached images.
-The main thread work is a loop of context.draw(image, in: frame) calls: fast, no computation, just blitting pre-rendered images to the canvas.
+After the treemap layout computes the rectangles, a background task shades all of them into a single pixel buffer (parallelized across cores), wraps the result in one CGImage, and caches it.
+Until the first render completes, the canvas shows flat-colored rectangles; the gap is barely perceptible.
+When Canvas draws, it reads the single cached image.
+The main thread work is one context.draw(image, in: frame) call: fast, no computation, just drawing a pre-rendered image to the canvas.

 graph TD